SmartChartSuite/OMOP-5.4-PostgreSQL/README.md

 Athena can be accessed at [https://athena.ohdsi.org/].

+## OMOP on FHIR
+In addition to the core OMOP CDM tables, users may opt to include extended tables and views needed to support an OMOP-on-FHIR server.
+For more information on OMOP-on-FHIR, please visit https://github.com/omoponfhir/omoponfhir-site-n-docs/wiki.

 ## Deployment using Compose
 The `docker-compose.yml` provides for an example and quick deployment setting the environment variables.